ataul-ui/cloud-native-kube/README.md

 ** also create seperate branches for terraform prototyping different parts of this project such as Azure API management, AKS, etc. **

+** finally the UML diagram for this will be comprehensive combining the system design of this repository, [cloud native frontend repository](https://github.com/ataul-ui/dot-net-containers), and [distributed data pipeline repository](https://github.com/ataul-ui/backend-early-alzheimers)

 ## Requirements